 Hi Y’all, how you doing?
-You know summertime periods have been envisaged as one of the romantic periods of the year: people find love, some come out of love/relationships after quite a long period.
-However, God desires for us children a better path way (Hebrews 6 v 9b) whenever we are faced with cross roads (Jer.6 v 16) in regards to our relationships and ultimately whom we settle down with FOR LIFE… YES, YOU HEARD ME!
-He is concerned in pretty much everything, especially our relationships.
+You know summertime periods have been envisaged as one of the romantic periods of the year: people find love and some end relationships after quite a long period.
+However, God desires for us children a better pathway (Hebrews 6 v 9b).
+Whenever we are faced with crossroads (Jer.6 v 16) in regards to our relationships and ultimately whom we settle down with, He is concerned with pretty much everything, especially our relationships.

 So with this brief intro, that being said, let’s get to the chase, shall we!

 Our Bible text says “this life that I live now, I live by faith in the Son of God”.
 In addition, do remember that God, even before He embarked on anything clearly stated: “In the beginning was the Word” (Genesis 1 v 1).
-This is should be our daily lifestyle in involving the Word FIRST in our lives either before we embark on our voyage of pursuit for a partner as a single or as a married couple.
+This is should be our daily lifestyle in involving the Word First in our lives either before we embark on our voyage of pursuit for a partner as a single; or as a married couple.

 In conclusion, how much of Christ dwells and lives in you, out and through you?
 How much of His very words lead your every decision not only in your relationships but in sacred aspects of your life (Psa.2 v 6)?
 Isa.53 v 6a (GNT) says